Do Flat Minima Improve Sparse Novel View Synthesis?: Experiments

 \section{Experiments}

-\paragraph{Dataset.} We evaluate our method on LLFF~\citep{ben2019llff} and MipNeRF-360~\citep{barron2022mipnerf360}, following previous works~\citep{zhu2024fsgs,zhang2024corgs,park2025dropgaussian,zheng2025nexusgs}, where the input resolution is 8$\times$ downsampled, and 3 and 12 input views are split for LLFF and MipNeRF-360, respectively.
+\paragraph{Dataset.} We evaluate our method on LLFF~\cite{ben2019llff} and MipNeRF-360~\cite{barron2022mipnerf360}, following previous works~\cite{zhu2024fsgs,zhang2024corgs,park2025dropgaussian,zheng2025nexusgs}, where the input resolution is 8$\times$ downsampled, and 3 and 12 input views are split for LLFF and MipNeRF-360, respectively.

-\paragraph{Implementation.} We choose the publicly available 3DGS~\citep{kerbl20233dgs} and its follow-up works as baselines.
-Specifically, we choose the state-of-the-art NexusGS~\citep{zheng2025nexusgs}, which leverages foundation models, and CoR-GS~\citep{zhang2024corgs}, DropGaussian~\citep{park2025dropgaussian}, and SE-GS~\citep{zhao2025segs}, which do not.
+\paragraph{Implementation.} We choose the publicly available 3DGS~\cite{kerbl20233dgs} and its follow-up works as baselines.
+Specifically, we choose the state-of-the-art NexusGS~\cite{zheng2025nexusgs}, which leverages foundation models, and CoR-GS~\cite{zhang2024corgs}, DropGaussian~\cite{park2025dropgaussian}, and SE-GS~\cite{zhao2025segs}, which do not.

-\paragraph{Metrics.} We use PSNR, SSIM~\citep{wang2004ssim}, and LPIPS~\citep{zhang2018lpips} as evaluation metrics, where LPIPS is computed with a VGG network~\citep{simonyan2015vgg}.
-Additionally, we use Average Error (AVGE)~\citep{niemeyer2022regnerf}, which is the geometric mean of PSNR, SSIM, and LPIPS.
+\paragraph{Metrics.} We use PSNR, SSIM~\cite{wang2004ssim}, and LPIPS~\cite{zhang2018lpips} as evaluation metrics, where LPIPS is computed with a VGG network~\cite{simonyan2015vgg}.
+Additionally, we use Average Error (AVGE)~\cite{niemeyer2022regnerf}, which is the geometric mean of PSNR, SSIM, and LPIPS.
 Considering the randomness of 3DGS, we conduct ten runs on the LLFF dataset and five runs on the MipNeRF-360 dataset.
+We provide an analysis of computational cost in the Appendix.

-\subsection{Reconstruction quality}
+\subsection{Reconstruction Quality}

 As shown in \cref{tab:static}, our method achieves clear gains in all metrics, datasets, and baselines.
-Importantly, these improvements are achieved without any architectural changes or additional priors, but only with our optimization strategy. \cref{fig:qual} show visual comparisons.
+Importantly, these improvements are achieved without any architectural changes or additional priors, but only with our optimization algorithm. \cref{fig:qual} shows visual comparisons.
 Applying our method consistently improves the baselines by correcting geometric inaccuracies and reducing floating artifacts in novel viewpoints.
 These results reveal that our proposed optimization algorithm can be seamlessly integrated into current and future 3DGS-based frameworks, providing complementary enhancements.